r00t-3xp10it/resource_files/README.md

       sudo msfconsole -q -x 'db_import /root/database_gfvte.xml'

 REMARK: importing this database.xml files **appends** data to your default workspace database making it larger.
-It will **not** delete any entrys that you have before on your default workspace database (it appends data).
+It will **not** delete any entries that you have before on your default workspace database (it appends data).

 ### Suspicious Shell Activity RedTeam @2019